smlatorreo/mChr_Moryzae/README.md

 ### Scenario 1.
 Backcrosses

 We then recreated a scenario of a single pulse of introgression from the Eleusine-infecting isolate Br62 into a rice-infecting isolate (658).
-We again meassured a Patterson's D statistic of ~1 (Z-score >> 3) in this hypothetical F1 individual.
+We again measured a Patterson's D statistic of ~1 (Z-score >> 3) in this hypothetical F1 individual.

 We then recreated a back-cross between the F1 individual and the original 658 isolate.
 The backcross was modelled as the binomial probability (*P*) for the cross to happen.
 After each generation, a poisson distribution with a *lambda* of 7E-8  * genome_size was used to add new random mutations.